Quasi-degenerate resonant eigenstate doublets of two quantum emitters in a closed waveguide: Acknowledgements

 \section{Acknowledgements}

-This research was funded by Ministero dell’Universit\`{a} e della Ricerca (MUR) PNRR258 projects CN00000013 “National Centre on HPC, Big Data and Quantum Computing” and PE0000023259 “National Quantum Science and Technology Institute (NQSTI)”.
+The authors thank Domenico Pomarico for useful~discussions.
+This research was funded by Ministero dell'Università e della Ricerca (MUR) PNRR projects CN00000013 ``National Centre on HPC, Big Data and Quantum Computing'' and PE0000023 ``National Quantum Science and Technology Institute (NQSTI)''.